chipguyhere/MqttTemplates/README.md

 # Installing the Library

-This library is a private project hosted on GitHub that isn't indexed into Arduino IDE's library manager.
-To install this library into Arduino IDE, simply download it from GitHub as a ZIP file, and then unzip it into your Arduino "libraries" folder (this will be in your documents directory).
-The zip file will contain a single folder (named MqttTemplates_main or similar)... place it into your *libraries* folder which should already exist in your Arduino documents folder after installing any other library.
+To install this repository as a library into Arduino IDE, download it from GitHub as a ZIP file.
+The ZIP file will contain a single folder (named MqttTemplates_main or similar)... place that single folder into your *libraries* folder which will automatically be created and exist below your Arduino documents folder after you install any library from within Arduino IDE.

 # Arduino Over-The-Air functionality